HITECHCRIME/HC_SG32_Going_Wrong/README.md

 [VERSE 1]
-fevered moth seeing bright ??? fell for paths that couldn't last out of cost, out of lust - for asking questions
-pointless questions - just the vital ones just the ones that would make you rise what you want, what you hide at
+fevered moth seeing bright ??? went for paths that wouldn't last out of cost, out of lust - for asking questions  (i ain't asking more) pointless questions - just the vital ones just the ones that would make you rise what you want, what you hide at